ClementNerma/Rave/docs/books/hybrid.md

 }
 ```

 This will inherits all functions that comes with basic dictionaries, like `.filter()` or `.map()`.
-It will grant access to two protected members, `keys` and `values`, which are arrays referring respectively to the dictionary's keys and its values.
+It will grant access to two protected members, `keys` and `values`, which are arrays referring respectively to the dictionary's keys and its values, as well as all overloads you can implement in a dictionary with no restricted template.